-Stephen Harris is one of the Managing Partners of Paul Hastings LLP, a partner in the Employment Law Department of Paul Hastings, and co-chair of the department’s Global Compensation, Benefits, and ERISA practice.
+Stephen Harris is one of the Managing Partners of Paul Hastings LLP, a partner in the Employment Law Department of Paul Hastings, and co-chair of the firm’s Global Compensation, Benefits, and ERISA practice.
 Mr. Harris is a recognized leader in compensation, benefits, and ERISA law.
 He has been ranked by Chambers USA as one of the top employee benefits and executive compensation lawyers in California and Chambers has noted that he “maintains an impressively broad practice that includes IRS, HIPAA and COBRA compliance.”
 He is also recognized by The Best Lawyers in America and Legal 500 for ERISA litigation.
-Mr. Harris’ published works include authoring a treatise covering the Federal WARN Act and state analogs, co-authoring the fiduciary responsibility chapter of Employee Benefits Law, and was a contributing author for Reductions in Force.
+Mr. Harris’ published works include authoring a treatise covering the Federal WARN Act and state analogs and co-authoring the fiduciary responsibility chapter of Employee Benefits Law.
+He was also a contributing author for Reductions in Force.

 - Outside Benefits Counsel: Mr. Harris worked closely with clients to advise and implement a number of important strategic initiatives, including advising clients on benefit plan changes; amending and restating qualified pension plans; revamping plans’ claims procedures; eliminating certain non-qualified deferred compensation plans and obligations; eliminating “Rabbi trusts” in a trust busting exercise; handling benefit claims as well as advising on numerous Internal Revenue Code Section 162(m) and 409A issues.
 Mr. Harris recently devised a strategy that resulted in the IRS approving a retroactive qualified plan amendment that saved our client millions of dollars when a scrivener’s error introduced a faulty provision into the retirement plan.